-

 Silver SP

 The SP on offer came with its original case and manual, but the best bit was that it had just undergone a CLA, plus it had a modification that allows it to take modern voltage batteries without any stuffing around.
-These two things alone would of cost more than what i ended up buying the camera for, so i was pretty pleased.
-I was about to send my black SP in for a CLA anyway, so this saved me the hassle, plus i can now leave it at home and not worry about scratching the thing (well thats how i justified the purchase).
-The silver one is now my user, eventhough it is cosmetically and functionally flawless.
-(I would of been happy wich a scratched up user, but who am i to complain?)
+These two things alone would of cost more than what I ended up buying the camera for, so I was pretty pleased.
+I was about to send my black SP in for a CLA anyway, so this saved me the hassle, plus i can now leave it at home and not worry about scratching the thing (well that’s how I justified the purchase).
+The silver one is now my user, even though it is cosmetically and functionally flawless.
+(I would of been happy which a scratched up user, but who am I to complain?)

 OM2n Light Seal Repair

-This is my other toy, another Olympus but this time the OM2n model.
-The one i have is in near perfect condition, with hardly any wear on the body at all.
+I’ve acquired yet another Olympus OM but this time the OM2n model.
+The one I have is in near perfect condition, with hardly any wear on the body at all.
 I doubt it has been used much in its life time so far, but that’s about to change!

-Eventhough it was in such good condition, the batteries and light seals needed to be replaced.
-So i ordered some new silver oxide batteries (no the alkaline type), and then started my search for some new light seals.
+Even though it was in such good cosmetic condition, the batteries and light seals predictably needed to be replaced.
+So I ordered some new silver oxide batteries (no the alkaline type), and then started my search for some new light seals.
 I stumbled on the kits made by Jon Goodman and ordered one after reading so many good reports.
-The light seal kit came today, so i really wanted to get started on it.
-This is what i did :
+The light seal kit came today, so I really wanted to get started on it.
+This is how it went :

 Below you will see a couple of pics of the old light seals.
 They have deteriorated quite a bit over time, and have just turned into black sticky muck basically.

 The first step was to remove the remaining old seals.
 This was done using solvent and this nifty little bamboo stick that came with the light seal kit.
-It didn’t come out as easy as i thought, and took quite alot of time to scrape it all out.
-Next time i’ll use a more powerful solvent, the only one i had was some crappy biodegradable/environmentally friendly variety.
-Which just means its weak shit.
+It didn’t come out as easy as I had hoped, and took quite a lot of time to scrape it all out.
+Next time I’ll use a slightly more powerful solvent.

-Next, i had to put the new foam light seals in.
-First i put in new rail slot on the back.
+Next, I had to put the new foam light seals in.
+First I put in new rail slot on the back.
 Then a nice new fabric hinge seal.
-Both were pretty simple to do.
+Both were very self explanatory to do.

-After that i had to move onto the hard bit, the mirror damper.
+After that I had to move onto the hard bit, the mirror damper.
 This was actually really tricky for a couple of reasons.
-First of all, the area is physically quite hard to get to, and it was hard to get any light in there to see what you were doing (i should of done it during the day with some natural light).
+First of all, the area is physically quite difficult to get to, and it was hard to get any light in there to see what you were doing (I should of done it during the day with some natural light).
 The other difficult part was actually cutting the foam to size.
-Adhesive backed foam cut at 2mm wide doesn’t want to keep its shape, and its easy to not get a bad cut.
-Using a Stanley Knife i managed to get it first go, but there has to be a better way of doing it.
-Below you can see one of the two “L” shaped pieces of foam i had to cut.
-It looks alot easier than it was!
+Adhesive backed foam cut at 2mm wide is reluctant to retain its shape, and it’s easy to get a bad cut.
+Using a Stanley Knife I managed to get it first go, but there has to be a better way of doing it, something I’ll think about for next time.
+Below you can see one of the two “L” shaped pieces of foam I had to cut.
+It looks a lot easier than it was!